-This Must Be the Place
+This Must Be the Place by Elle Griffiths

-Heartbreak had recently struck – again – but the socially acceptable period of catatonic vodka day-drinking and listening to Neil Young on repeat had long since elapsed and with it, the patience and sympathy of my few remaining friends.
+Heartbreak had recently struck – again – but the socially acceptable period of catatonic vodka day-drinking and listening to Neil Young on repeat had long since elapsed and with it- the patience and sympathy of my few remaining friends.

-But it didn’t work.
-And on a grey, May Bank Holiday Monday at 7am, I see glimpses of the old city I used to know rubbing up against the new and hazy contrast of the familiar and the strange feeling of being stuck in a dream I’ve had many times before.
+So when casual freelance work up in the decrepit Daily Mirror newspaper offices up north arose, I decided to go ‘home’ in search of the peace that home is supposed to bring.
+But it doesn’t work.
+And on a grey, May bank Holiday Monday at 7am I see glimpses of the city I used to know rubbing up against the new, and the hazy contrast of the familiar and the strange feels like being stuck in a dream I’ve had many times before.
 The comfort I seek feels more elusive than ever.

 Victoria Station is to the north of the city and, like the name suggests, has seen better days.
 My grandmother had been pulling out of the station just as it was hit by a bomb during The Blitz in the 1940s.
 Or so she said… once.
-Victoria has always served the poorer suburbs and neighbouring mill towns, unlike its swanky sister, Piccadilly station, with its sea of commuters and half-hourly trains to London.
+Victoria has always served the poorer suburbs and neighbouring mill towns, unlike its swanky sister Piccadilly station with its sea of commuters and half-hourly trains to London.

 Short- sighted town planners have gutted most of the ornate exterior and appear to be replacing it with a monstrosity of a glass awning that has started to look dated before even reaching completion.
 Faded grandeur meets soulless, Netherlands- style minimalism.

 Pigeons scatter as I walk across the concourse to the ‘metrolink’ platform, the city’s aging and illogical tram system that betrays my hometown’s attempts to convince outsiders it can lay any genuine claim to compete with London.
 At the platform, I am confronted with a sign littered with insincere apologies and the three words all Brits dependent on public transport fear reading – “Rail Replacement Bus”.
-Even though there is absolutely no one in the vicinity, I let out a theatrical “Fuck’s sake!” and turn on my heels to follow the signs to where the dreaded bus is supposed to be waiting.
+Even though there is absolutely no one in the vicinity I let out a theatrical “Fuck’s sake!” and turn on my heels to follow the signs to where the dreaded bus is supposed to be waiting.

 Out of the corner of my eye, the latest member of our motley crew approaches the makeshift bus stop.
 Recognition is a strange thing.
 It is as though something more basic in your body twigs before your brain.
 This tattooed, sinewy man in dirty workmen’s clothing walking towards me; I know him.
 He is the father of my best friend from high school, Amy.